ApoorvThite/ApoorvThite/README.md

 **In the short term, I’m focused on:**
 - Designing **intelligent agents** that tackle real problems in **finance, healthcare, and productivity**.
 - Working with **high-impact AI/ML/Data Science teams** where I can grow fast and contribute meaningfully.
 - **Contributing to open source** projects to give back to the community and sharpen my collaborative edge.
+- Preparing for real-world impact through internships, research, and competitive projects.
 - Building a **portfolio that speaks louder than my resume** — one thoughtful, well-crafted project at a time.

 Each goal is a stepping stone - and I’m here for the climb.